elenasandrews/Data_Vis_Final/README.md

 # Data Visualization Final Project
-Shiny app conveying information about deaths at the Hands of the American Police in 2015.
+Shiny app conveying information about deaths at the hands of the American Police in 2015.